wit0k/dw/README.md

   -o OUTPUT_DIRECTORY   Copy loaded/deduplicated files into specified output
-                        directory (Applicable when -dd is used) -dd, --dedup          Deduplicate the input and downloaded files -gl, --get-links      Retrieve all available links/hrefs from loaded URLs -rl, --recursive-hostonly
+                        directory (Applicable when -dd is used) -dd, --dedup          Deduplicate the input and downloaded files -v VERBOSE_LEVEL, --verbose VERBOSE_LEVEL
+                        Set the logging level to one of following: INFO, WARNING, ERROR or DEBUG (Default: WARNING) --download            Download loaded or crawled URLs -z, --zip             Compress all downloaded files, or files from input folder (If not zipped already) --limit-archive-items MAX_FILE_COUNT_PER_ARCHIVE
+                        Sets the limit of files per archive (Default: 9).
+[0 = Unlimited]

+Crawling arguments:

+  -gl, --get-links      Retrieve all available links/hrefs from loaded URLs -rl, --recursive-hostonly
                         Enable recursive crawling (Applies to -gl), but crawl